URL vs URI: Key Difference Between URL and URI

 URL stands for Uniform Resource Locator.
 URI stands for Uniform Resource Identifier.

-URL is a subset of URI that specifies where a resource is exists and the mechanism for retrieving it.
-A URI is a superset of URL that identifies a resource either by URL or URN (Uniform Resource Name) or both.
+URL is a subset of URI that specifies where a resource exists and the mechanism for retrieving it.
+A URI is a superset of a URL that identifies a resource either by URL, URN (Uniform Resource Name), or both.

 The scheme must be a protocol like HTTP, FTP, HTTPS, etc. In URI, the scheme may be anything like a protocol, specification, name, etc.

 Protocol information is given in the URL.
-There is no protocol information given in URI.
+There is no protocol information given in the URI.

 It contains components such as protocol, domain, path, hash, query string, etc. It contains components like scheme, authority, path, query, fragment component, etc.